 Identification Period: Within 45 days of selling the relinquished property, the taxpayer must identify suitable replacement properties.
 This 45-day rule is very strict.
 There are no extensions if the 45th day falls on a Saturday, Sunday, or legal holiday.

 Exchange Period: the taxpayer must receive the replacement property within the “exchange period.”
-This period ends within the earlier of 180 days after the taxpayer transfers the relinquished property or, the due date for the tax return in the year the relinquished property occurs.
-This 180-day rule is stringent and not extended if the 180th day should fall on a Saturday, Sunday, or legal holiday.
+This period ends within the earlier of 180 days or the tax return due date.
+The 180 days apply after the taxpayer transfers the relinquished property.
+The tax return date is the year in which the relinquished property sells.
+This 180-day rule is stringent.
+It cannot be extended if the 180th day falls on a Saturday, Sunday, or legal holiday.

-The rules also require that the taxpayer uses a safe harbor to hold the proceeds while the exchange is in progress.
+The rules also require the taxpayer to use a safe harbor to hold the proceeds while the exchange is in progress.
 The only practical, safe harbor for taxpayers is a Qualified Intermediary (QI).
-A QI will assist in two major tasks, preparing your exchange agreement and escrowing your equity proceeds during the exchange.
+A QI will assist in two major tasks.
+First, they prepare your exchange agreement.
+Second, they escrow your equity proceeds during the exchange.

 In conclusion, 1031 Exchanges can be a powerful investment tool.
-With a little planning between your tax advisor and Qualified Intermediary, the client has a great opportunity to save a substantial amount in capital gain taxes.
+With a little planning, you have a great opportunity to save a large amount in capital gain taxes.
 Please feel free to contact us and see if we can help you save with a 1031 exchange.